 Near-line deduplication and compression happens during destaging from the caching tier to the capacity tier.
-Deduplication and compression is a cluster-wide setting that is disabled by default and can be enabled using a simple drop-down menu.
+Deduplication and compression is a cluster-wide setting that is deactivated by default and can be enabled using a simple drop-down menu.
 The deduplication algorithm utilizes a 4K-fixed block size and is performed within each disk group.
 In other words, redundant copies of a block within the same disk group are reduced to one copy, but redundant blocks across multiple disk groups are not deduplicated.
 Bigger disk groups might result in a higher deduplication ratio.
 The blocks are compressed after they are deduplicated.

 Figure 2.
 Deduplication and Compression for Space Efficiency

 Erasure coding provides the same levels of redundancy as mirroring, but with a reduced capacity requirement.
 In general, erasure coding is a method of taking data, breaking it into multiple pieces and spreading it across multiple devices, while adding parity data so it may be recreated in the event that one or more pieces are corrupted or lost.

 In vSAN 6.2, two modes of erasure coding are supported: